Athletics at the 2016 Summer Paralympics – Women's marathon

 The women's marathon athletics events for the 2016 Summer Paralympics took place in the streets of Rio de Janeiro on the 18 September.
 A total of two events were contested over this distance for three different disability classifications.

 Results

 T12

 The T12 women's marathon was open to both T12 and T11 competitors, which are classifications for visually impaired athletes.

 T54

-The T54 women's marathon was open to both T54 and T53 competitors.
+The T54 women's marathon was open to T54, T53 and T52 competitors.